rust-lang/prev.rust-lang.org/faq.md

 Things stabilize all the time, and the beta and stable channels update every six weeks.
 If you're waiting for a feature to be available without using the nightly channel, you can locate its tracking issue by checking the [`B-unstable`](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+tracking+label%3AB-unstable) tag on the issue tracker.

+<h3><a href="#what-are-feature-gates" name="what-are-feature-gates">
+What are "Feature Gates"?
+</a></h3>

+"Feature gates" are attributes that enable the usage of unstable language features.
+They can only be activated on the nightly channel, and allow developers to opt into experimental features before they are stabilized.
+Feature gates follow the same stabilization procedure as the standard library.

 <h3><a href="#why-a-dual-mit-asl2-license" name="why-a-dual-mit-asl2-license">
 Why a dual MIT/ASL2 License?
 </a></h3>